prauscher/vl/README.md

 	cd vl
 	npm install

-As socket.io currently ships with an old version of the redis client library, please replace node_modules/socket.io/node_modules/redis/lib/util.js with the following content:

-	exports.util = require("util");

 Configuration
 -------------

-Each daemon requires a file for configuration.
-This files are JSON and may contain the following options:
+The configuration files are JSON and may contain the following options:

 * host